bmaunde/guidelines/connector-integration-guide.md

 ##### Response Payload
 Response Payloads are currently only expected to be in JSON format.
-The expected content-type is
+The expected content-type is, therefore, **application/json**

 If the processing of a request was successful, the HTTP status code is sufficient.
 If the request is for retrieval of data, then the payload will contain the requested data.